wail-uottawa/docker-ros-elg5228/README.md

 * ROS Melodic installed on Ubuntu 18.04
 * Gazebo 9
 * Xfce4 VNC Desktop to facilitate remote access
-* ROS packages of a number of robots, as detailed blow
+* ROS packages of a number of robots, as detailed below in Section [Installed Robots](#installed-robots)

 The Dockerfile is inspired by that of henry2423/docker-ros-vnc: [https://github.com/henry2423/docker-ros-vnc](https://github.com/henry2423/docker-ros-vnc).
 Most of the documentation for that repository is still valid here, except:
   * Only ROS Melodic is supported (ROS Kinetic and Lunar are not).
   * Tensorflow and Jupyter are not installed.

-# Quick Startup
+# Running the Docker Image

-## Running the Image
+## Connecting to the Image by Running it on your Local Machine (Host)
-Probably, the easiest way to run the docker image is to run the provided shell script file `docker-run.sh` at a command line while a docker server is running in the background.
-You may get the file `docker-run.sh` from the image's Github repository [https://github.com/wail-uottawa/docker-ros-elg5228](https://github.com/wail-uottawa/docker-ros-elg5228).
+Probably, the easiest way to run the docker image is to run the provided shell script file `docker-run.sh`, for Linux and Mac users, or `docker-run.bat`, for Windows users (or copy and paste its content), at a command line of your personal computer, while a docker server is running in the background.
+You may get the files `docker-run.sh` and `docker-run.bat` from the image's Github repository [https://github.com/wail-uottawa/docker-ros-elg5228](https://github.com/wail-uottawa/docker-ros-elg5228).

 ---

-<span style="color:red">**WARNING (Use of Volumes):**</span> All changes made to any file/directory within the file system of a docker container are not permanent.
+<span style="color:red">**WARNING (Use of Volumes):**</span>
+* All changes made to any file/directory within the file system of a docker container are not permanent.
 They are lost once the container is stopped.
-To avoid this problem, the `docker-run.sh` script maps a local folder `~/MyGDrive/Docker-ELG5228/course_dir` on your computer onto another folder `/home/ros/catkin_ws/src/course_dir` in the docker container.
-It is highly recommended that you dedicate a local folder on your computer as a ROS working folder (e.g., throughout the course).
-It can have any name and path (for example: `/C/Courses/Mobile-robotics/ROS-Work` for Windows hosts or `/Users/john/ELG5228/ROS-Work` for Mac hosts).
-To be even safer, you might want to have this folder as part of a cloud drive that is automatically synchronized on your local machine (such as Google Drive, OneDrive, etc.) Inside the file `docker-run.sh`, replace `~/MyGDrive/Docker-ELG5228/course_dir` with the path to your dedicated local folder.
-That way, each time you run the docker image through `docker-run.sh` your local dedicated folder is automatically mapped onto `/home/ros/catkin_ws/src/course_dir` in the docker container.
+* To avoid this problem, the `docker-run.sh` (or `docker-run.bat`) script maps a local folder `~/OneDrive-uOttawa/Docker-ELG5228-ROS1/course_dir` (or `/C/OneDrive-uOttawa/Docker-ELG5228-ROS1/ros_work`) on your computer onto another folder `/home/ros/catkin_ws/src/course_dir` in the docker container.
+* It is highly recommended that you dedicate a local folder on your computer as a ROS working folder (e.g., throughout the course).
+It can have any name and path (for example: `/C/OneDrive-uOttawa/Docker-ELG5228-ROS1` for Windows hosts or `~/OneDrive-uOttawa/Docker-ELG5228-ROS1` for Linux and Mac hosts).
+* To be even safer, you might want to have this folder as part of a cloud drive that is automatically synchronized on your local machine (such as Google Drive, OneDrive, etc.) as in the above examples, although this is not necessary.
+* Inside the file `docker-run.sh` (or `docker-run.bat`), replace `~/OneDrive-uOttawa/Docker-ELG5228-ROS1/course_dir` (or `/C/OneDrive-uOttawa/Docker-ELG5228-ROS1/ros_work`) with the path to your dedicated local folder.
+That way, each time you run the docker image through `docker-run.sh` (or `docker-run.bat`) your local dedicated folder is automatically mapped onto `/home/ros/catkin_ws/src/course_dir` in the docker container.
 As such, whenever you make changes on your local dedicated folder or/and on `/home/ros/catkin_ws/src/course_dir` from within the container, those changes remain permanent on the local drive and are automatically made visible from within the container at `/home/ros/catkin_ws/src/course_dir` every time you run the image.

-To allow for more customization without having to rebuild the docker image, place the file `customization.bash` in the mapped drive in your host computer.
-It is sourced automatically in `.bashrc` when the docker image is fired.

 ---

----
 <span style="color:red">**WARNING (Windows Users):**</span> If you are running the docker image from a Windows host, please take note of the following remarks:
 * You may not be able to run the file `docker-run.sh` as a shell script.
-To overcome this hurtle, simply run the whole command from `docker run` all the way to `bash` as a **single line** at the DOS prompt by replacing every occurrence of a backslash (\\) by a space.
-Do not include the first line (`#!/bin/sh`) as part of the command.
-A simpler way might be to simply run the file `docker-run.bat` at the DOS prompt.
+Instead, run the file `docker-run.bat` at the DOS prompt.
 * Note that the full path of the local folder, which you would like to map to `/home/ros/catkin_ws/src/course_dir` on the docker image, must be in the format `/C/...`; for example, `/C/Courses/Mobile-robotics/ROS-Work`.
-Of course, you can use other drives if your folder isn't on the C: drive.
+Of course, you can use other drives if your folder isn't on the C drive.
 * When you create a file in a Windows machine (e.g., `program.py`) and then you try to run a ROS command on it from inside the docker container (e.g., `rosrun`) you may get an error message of the form "`[...]\r`".
 This is due to the mismatch between the way Windows and Linux systems encode a carriage return (to mark the end of of a line).
 There are a few ways to go around this problem:
 	* Use any of the commands described in this link [[html](https://www.cyberciti.biz/faq/howto-unix-linux-convert-dos-newlines-cr-lf-unix-text-format/)] to convert the file to a "Linux-compatible" file.
 	* Create the file inside the docker container.
 Then you should be able to edit it from the Windows machine without a problem.

 ---

----
-<span style="color:red">**NOTE:**</span> The first time you run the script in `docker-run.sh`, it will take a relatively long time to pull the image from the docker hub ([https://hub.docker.com/r/realjsk/docker-ros-elg5228](https://hub.docker.com/r/realjsk/docker-ros-elg5228)), due to its large size.
+<span style="color:red">**NOTE:**</span> The first time you run the script in `docker-run.sh` (or `docker-run.bat`), it will take a relatively long time to pull the image from the docker hub ([https://hub.docker.com/r/realjsk/docker-ros-elg5228](https://hub.docker.com/r/realjsk/docker-ros-elg5228)), due to the image's large size.
 However, subsequent runs should be much faster since the image will be cached locally by docker.

 ---

-## Connecting to the Image by Running it on your Local Machine (Host)
-Successfully running `docker-run.sh` takes you to a shell command inside the image.
-However, this doesn't allow you to run graphical applications.
+Successfully running `docker-run.sh` (or `docker-run.bat`) takes you to a shell command inside the docker container.
+However, this doesn't allow you to run graphical applications from within the container (yet).
 To do so, while the image is running, you need to connect to it from your host machine either through a web browser or a VNC viewer, such as the free multi-platform tigerVNC Viewer ([https://tigervnc.org](https://tigervnc.org)).

 ### Connecting Through Web Browser
 Simply point your web browser to either of the following two URLs;